Central Auckland Playgrounds

 How old is Western Park?

-Western Park opened in 1879, making it one of Auckland’s oldest public parks.
+Western Park opened on 17 November 1879, making it one of Auckland’s oldest public parks.

 What playground equipment is at Western Park?